 About Kananaskis

-Canada will host G7 leaders in the stunning Kananaskis region for the 2025 Leaders’ Summit from June 15 to 17, 2025.
+Canada hosted G7 leaders in the stunning Kananaskis region for the 2025 Leaders’ Summit from June 15 to 17, 2025.

 Kananaskis and the G7 Summit